pasamio/tftools/README.md

 | features | `backup` | Features enabled for the configuration.
 Backup is always enabled and is the default. |
 | name | (Optional) | A friendly name to refer to this configuration in user output. |

+Check out the [Getting Started guide](docs/GettingStarted.md) for a quick walkthrough of configuring the backup script.

 # Scripts